 In addition to influenza and viruses, there are some other factors that provoke the appearance of bronchiolitis in newborns:

-• excess weight of the baby due to malnutrition with a predominance of flour (high in fast carbohydrates) and dairy products in the diet, plus vitamin deficiency;
+• excess weight baby due to poor nutrition with a predominance of flour (high in fast carbohydrates) and dairy products in the diet, plus vitamin deficiency;

 • metabolic disease;